 Visit Chichen Itza, the archaeological site named "wonder of the modern world."
-When you chose Alltournative, you will have no commercial stops or many pick-ups, so you will be one of the first ones to arrive to the site avoiding crowds and extreme hot.
+When you chose Alltournative, you will have no commercial stops and minimal pick-ups, making you one of the first guests to arrive on site - avoiding crowds and the mayan heat.

 |New Column||New Column|